unisonweb/website/src/compare-lang/unison-for-java-devs.md

     printLine ("Hello, " ++ name ++ "!")
 ```

-The functions above are defined in the `Greeter` namespace, delimited by the dot prefix in the function name. **Namespacing** helps organize related functions together, but does not imply any state or behavior is shared between them.
+The functions above are defined in the `Greeter` namespace, delimited by the dot prefix in the function name. **Namespaces** help organize related functions together, similar to Java packages.

 </div><div>